-Hacker attacks and data leaking are also exciting growth opportunities for the IT industry.
-We have the chance to build our own rebel alliance against external and internal threats.
-In fact, Gartner consultants, quoted by CNBC, recently stated that “the evolution of cloud and mobile technologies, as well as the emergence of the ‘Internet of Things,’ is elevating the importance of security and risk management as foundations.
+Hacker attacks and data leaking are exciting growth opportunities for the IT industry.
+We can build our own rebel alliance against external and internal threats.
+Gartner consultants, quoted by CNBC, stated that "the evolution of cloud and mobile technologies, as well as the emergence of the 'Internet of Things,' is elevating the importance of security and risk management as foundations.
 Smartphones present the biggest risk category going forward.
-They are particularly attractive to cybercriminals because of the sheer number of use and multiple vectors of attack, including malicious apps and web browsing.”
+They are particularly attractive to cybercriminals because of the sheer number of uses and multiple vectors of attack, including malicious apps and web browsing.”

-That’s why computer security has grown as a rallying cry for IT Jedi knights in schools and universities, and solutions such as mobile tracking software, device protection, geofencing, and laptop security, amongst others, have become essential tools to face and prevent cyber attacks, laptops theft, and data leaking.
+That’s why computer security has grown as a rallying cry for IT Jedi knights in schools and universities, and solutions such as device tracking software, device protection, geofencing, and laptop security, amongst others, have become essential tools to face and prevent cyber attacks, laptops theft, and data leaks.

 (How to destroy a new Death Star is still under development.
 Too bad!)

-Sith hackers are also aiming educational institutions because they contain massive valuable databases and studies from prominent officials such as board members, researchers, and academics or key alumni information.
+Sith hackers also aim at educational institutions because they contain massive valuable databases and studies from prominent officials such as board members, researchers, and academics or key alumni information.

 As academia has become the hub and repository of critical applied research in science, business, and technology, the threat to intellectual property is higher than an undergraduate student might think.

 According to Check Point's 2022 Mid-Year Report, the education sector witnessed a staggering 44% surge in cyber-attacks compared to 2021.
 On average, organizations in this sector faced a daunting 2,297 attacks every week.
 The rising threat landscape poses significant challenges to safeguarding valuable data and devices in educational institutions.